sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/iOS_API_Deep_Dives/Integrate_a_WatchKit_App_Built_in_Xcode.md

     | \-sendMessage:replyHandler:errorHandler: | [Ti.WatchSession.sendMessage()](#!/api/Titanium.WatchSession-method-sendMessage) | Sends a message to the paired device. |
     | \-session:didReceiveMessage: | [Ti.WatchSession.receivemessage](#!/api/Titanium.WatchSession-event-receivemessage) | Called or fired when the device receives a message from the paired device. |

-    If you are using SDK 5.1.0 or earlier, you should form your request like this: Ti.WatchSession.sendMessage(message).
-If you are using SDK 5.1.0 and above, form your request like this: Ti.WatchSession.sendMessage(params).
+    {{% alert title="⚠️ Warning" color="primary" %}}If you are using SDK 5.1.0 or earlier, you should form your request like this: Ti.WatchSession.sendMessage(message).
+If you are using SDK 5.1.0 and above, form your request like this: Ti.WatchSession.sendMessage(params).{{% /alert %}}

 * **User Info Transfer**: pass a data object in the background.
 Queued and delivered later when the application is reachable again.